42. Activities of University-Recognized Student Organizations

 42.2.1 If the contract is paid using a student organization’s fiscal account, then the contract needs to follow applicable university procurement procedures as outlined in Purchasing Procedures 25.07.03.M2.01 and be reviewed and approved by the university department head responsible for the account or their designee and/or Contract Administration as appropriate.

-42.2.2 If the contract is paid using a student organization’s Student Organization Finance Center account or approved banking equivalent, then the contract is eligible for a courtesy contract review by the Department of Student Activities prior to the execution of the contract, as defined in the Student Organization Manual.
+42.2.2 If the contract is paid using a student organization’s Student Organization Finance Center account or approved banking equivalent, then the contract is eligible for a courtesy contract review by Student Activities prior to the execution of the contract, as defined in the Student Organization Manual.

 42.2.3 In all cases, the organization must provide their university organization advisor an opportunity to review the contract prior to execution.